Information About Us

 Your Rights to Make Changes

 If You wish to make a change to the Product You have ordered, please contact us.
 For changes to Interior Design Services please contact Your Interior Designer.
-We will let You know if the change is possible and where necessary check this with the relevant Third- Party Retailer.
+We will let You know if the change is possible.
 If it is possible we will let You know about any changes to the price of the Product, the timing of supply or anything else which would be necessary as a result of Your requested change and ask You to confirm whether You wish to go ahead with the change.
 If we cannot make the change or the consequences of making the change are unacceptable to You, You may want to end the contract (see Your rights to end the contract).

 Our Rights to Make Changes

 More significant changes.
 In addition, we may make more significant changes to these Terms of Sale or to the Products, including by proposing alternative Products where a Product You have ordered is unavailable, but if we do so we will notify You and You may then contact us to end the contract or Your purchase of a particular item under the contract, before the changes take effect and receive a refund for any Products, DPP Mood Boards paid for but not received.
-If the change is in relation to Products, then when You contact us, we will contact the relevant Third-Party Retailer on Your behalf to arrange to end Your contract with them, if You request this.
+If the change is in relation to Direct Click Products purchased from a Third Party Retailer through an affiliate link (option 2.1a above), then You should contact the relevant Third-Party Retailer to arrange to end Your contract with them.